green seaweeds text index | photo index

 Family Caulerpaceae

-Colours generally dull green.
+Colours generally olive green.

 Sometimes confused with other feathery green seaweeds or with seagrasses.
 Here's more on how to tell apart different feathery green seaweeds and how to tell apart feathery green seaweeds and seagrasses.